marcwebbie/passpie/README.rst

 Pysswords: Manage your passwords from the terminal
 ##################################################

 `Pysswords <https://github.com/marcwebbie/pysswords>`_ lets you manage your login credentials from the terminal.
-Password files are saved into `GnuGPG <http://en.wikipedia.org/wiki/GNU_Privacy_Guard>`_ encrypted files into the `database path`_.
+Password files are saved into `GnuGPG <http://en.wikipedia.org/wiki/GNU_Privacy_Guard>`_ encrypted files into the `Database Path`_.
 Only with the passphrase used to create the pyssword database you can decrypt password files.
 If you want to know more about how pysswords works internally, check the `Under the Hood`_ section.

 ************